alexpanzetta/My-AVEVA-Wonderware-Scripts/README.md

 # AVEVA-PS-Scripts
- Collection of misc scripts relaed to AVEVA?Wonderware software
+ Collection of misc scripts relaed to AVEVA/Wonderware software